codeigniter-kr/ci4userguidekr/source/dbmgmt/forge.rst

 		:param	string	$table: Name of the table to create
 		:param	string	$if_not_exists: Set to TRUE to add an 'IF NOT EXISTS' clause
 		:param	string	$attributes: An associative array of table attributes
-		:returns:  TRUE on success, FALSE on failure
+		:returns:  Query object on success, FALSE on failure
-		:rtype:	bool
+		:rtype:	mixed

 		Creates a new table.
 Usage:  See `Creating a table`_.